pact-foundation/pact-ruby-standalone/README.md

 ### SSL

 To connect to a Pact Broker that uses custom SSL certificates, set the environment variable `$SSL_CERT_FILE` or `$SSL_CERT_DIR` to a path that contains the appropriate certificate.

-#### Using x509 Certificates

-To connect to a Pact Broker that uses x509 certificates for client authentication, set the environment variable `$X509_CLIENT_CERT_FILE` to the path of the client's x509 certificate and `$X509_CLIENT_KEY_FILE` to the path of the client's private key.